 I’m about to sign a training contract as a new apprentice or trainee, what support is available to me?

-For information about training contracts, call the Department for Innovation and Skills Infoline on 1800 673 097.
+For information about training contracts, call the Department for Industry, Innovation and Science Infoline on 1800 673 097.

 This is where you can seek advice about: